 Dear Friends of Newborn Hope,

+We cannot forget how critical our fight for support is.
 An average of 158 babies are born preterm in Colorado each week, and prematurity is still the leading cause of death and lifelong disabilities in newborns in our state.
+Because of you, we continue to be able to care for the babies and families behind these statistics.

-We are beyond grateful for our community and for the ways we have all come together this year to improve outcomes for our tiniest babies.
+We are beyond grateful for you and to our community for our collective commitment to improve outcomes for our tiniest babies.

 YOU ARE HOPE.
 WE ARE HOPE.